 MedWish works with a range of partners to recover medical surplus hospitals can no longer use.
-To date, MedWish has recovered more than 2.2 million pounds of medical surplus from over 50 hospitals in the U.S. In 2011, MedWish diverted more than 500,000 pounds of usable medical surplus from disposal, keeping these lifesaving items out of landfills and putting them in the hands of people in need across the globe.
+To date, MedWish has recovered more than 3 million pounds of medical surplus from nearly 70 hospitals in the U.S. In 2012, MedWish diverted about 400,000 pounds of usable medical surplus from disposal, keeping these lifesaving items out of landfills and putting them in the hands of people in need across the globe.

 U.S. hospitals generate more than 5.9 million tons of medical waste

 each year.
 Much of that waste is unused medical supplies and equipment.
 Our Humanitarian Aid Program distributes the medical surplus we recover.
 MedWish promotes better health and saved lives for countless patients while also promoting environmental stewardship in our community.
 It’s a simple, yet extraordinarily important process.